materialsproject/docs/docs/methodology/pseudopotentials.md

 spin-orbit coupling to be accurate.[^2] Our computations do not include any relativistic corrections for valence electrons.
 However, spin-orbit coupling is taken into account during the psp construction.
-This would explain why a psp with more core electrons (treated undirectly with SO coupling) would give more accurate results than a psp with fewer electrons.
+This would explain why a psp with more core electrons (treated indirectly with SO coupling) would give more accurate results than a psp with fewer electrons.